 So what then, are the other keys to ZZz's?

-You can start by asking, "What keeps you up?"
+You can start by asking, "What keeps me up?"
 This is a great question to ask yourself, if you haven't been sleeping well.
 Is it your mind racing?
 Does your body ache?
 Are you too cold?
 Awareness is a powerful way to approach any problem - you're looking directly at what's really going on.
-In a very real way, you're meditating on the problem.

-Now for some common causes of insomnia, followed by a bit of explanation of each.
+Now for some common causes of insomnia, followed by the solution to each:

 1) Blood Sugar Instability.
-This is very very common.
-Eating high carb foods, as many of us do, (processed grains, sugars...), can result in unstable blood sugar, which results in swings in mood and energy level and strong cravings.
+This is very, very common.
+Eating a lot of high carb foods, (like processed grains or sugars), can result in swings in mood and energy level and strong cravings.
 And this does *not* set you up to sleep well.
 These foods also trigger much inflammation in the body, and an inflamed body is not a calm body that is ready to rest.
-The solution is to cut out the inflammatory, blood-sugar-dysregulating foods for a while.
+The solution is to cut out the inflammatory foods for a while.
 Stop the stimulants.
 Doing a strict 30 day "Paleo Reset" is one very powerful way to do this, but even 7 days or 12 days can do a lot of good.
-More on paleo diets in my Resources page, and some links below.
+More on paleo diets in my learning center, and some links below.

 2) Under-exercising.
-Exercise, even 15 min of yoga at home or a 20 min walk outside, is extremely helpful to calm the emotions, oxygenate the body, and can really help us sleep.
+Exercise, even 15 min of yoga at home or a 20 min walk outside, is extremely helpful to calm the emotions, oxygenate the body, reduce inflammation, balance hormones, and can really help us sleep.

 3) Stressful work or life situations.
 Whether the situation is really stressful or just your *reaction* to it is stressful, the result is the same, cortisol floods your body, and when that happens a lot, you may benefit from cortisol lowering herbs, like Ashwaghanda or Holy Basil, taken as as a tincture or tea maybe.